sghaskell/maps-plus/README.md

 `Enable` or `Disable` Bing Maps via the format menu option `Bing Maps -> Bing Maps -> Enabled`.
 When Bing Maps are enabled, the default tile layer set and the map attribution override setting will not work.

-Set the `API Key` option `Bing Maps -> API Key` by pasting your Bing Maps API Key into this field.
+Set the `API Key User` option `Bing Maps -> API Key User`

+If a realm is specified when creating the API Key User, use the optional `API Key Realm` option `Google Places -> API Key Realm`

 Choose the desired `Tile Layer` under `Bing Maps -> Tile Layer`